Thrive Project: Basic Needs Grant

 Technology Loaner Program

 The Basic Needs Grant has dedicated funding to assist students with the tools necessary to successfully complete their semester and beyond.
-The Basic Needs Grant has identified technology and internet access as tools for students to connect with resources, complete assignments and access instructional materials.
+The Basic Needs Grant has identified technology and internet access as necessary tools for students to connect with resources, complete assignments and access instructional materials.

 Technology will be loaned on a per-semester basis and must be returned one week after the last day of classes.
-If a student withdrawals at any time during the semester, the student is required to return the technology within one week of the date of withdrawal from DACC.
+If a student withdraws at any time during the semester, the student is required to return the technology within one week of the date of withdrawal from DACC.
 If a student needs a loaner for continuous semesters, they must sign a new agreement for each semester.

 Loaner Technology becomes available one week before the start of each semester.
 Technology is limited and available on a first-come come first serve basis.

-1. You must be a U.S. Citizen or an eligible non-citizen eligible for Title IV aid.
+• Must be a U.S. Citizen or an eligible non-citizen eligible for Title IV aid.